PyroPM-Build/PM-Porting/README.md

 	SubActions were moved.

 Pit has had a new pink glide added for costume slot 23 (Classic Pink) and new feather colors added for costume slots 22 and 23 (Classic Mint).
-This uses assets from KingJigglyPuff's Cupid Pit PSA.
+This uses assets from KingJigglypuff's Cupid Pit PSA.
 Pit's black feathers and purple glide have been moved to slots 5 and 21.

 	This affects GFX on extra jumps, down taunt, and glide.